 Workplace Injuries and Permanent Disability

-When an injury can’t be completely healed and leaves a permanent effect on your body, that is legally known as a ‘permanent disability’.
-Workers’ comp benefits will cover the full medical costs you need, but some injuries may physically be impossible to fully heal.
+When an injury can’t be completely healed and permanently affects your body, that is legally known as a ‘permanent disability.’
+Workers’ comp benefits will cover the medical costs you need, but some injuries may be impossible to heal fully.

-Your worker’s comp doctor that administers the treatment will generally decide when you reach the maximum medical improvement, which is a term used to describe a case in which medically speaking, the injury or condition can reasonably no longer improve through treatment.
-For most people, an MMI means they can go back to work, while for others it may mean permanent disability.
+Your worker’s comp doctor that administers the treatment will generally decide when you reach the maximum medical improvement, which is a term used to describe a case in which, medically speaking, the injury or condition can reasonably no longer improve through treatment.
+For most people, an MMI means they can return to work, while for others, it may mean permanent disability.

 There are two types of PD:

-Permanent total disability – in this case, it means you are completely unable to work ever again because your condition is serious and debilitation.
+Permanent total disability – in this case, it means you are entirely unable to work again because your condition is severe and debilitated.
 For example, a PTD would be a complete loss of sight or loss of both legs.

-Permanent partial disability – meaning you may still be able to work some jobs, but not the job you used to have.
-For instance, if you break your arm, it heals, but you lose some strength and cannot grip or lift objects, that’s PPD. you may be able to work certain jobs, but if your previous employment was physically demanding, it’s likely you’ll not be able to resume it.
+Permanent partial disability – in this case, you may still be able to work some jobs, but not the ones you used to have.
+For instance, if you break your arm, it heals, but you lose some strength and cannot grip or lift objects; that’s PPD.
+You may be able to work specific jobs, but if your previous employment was physically demanding, you’ll likely not be able to resume it.

 How Worker’s Comp Can Help

-Workers comp has provisions in place to help injured workers who’ve been disabled as a result of their job, whether their disability is permanent or temporary.
+Workers comp has provisions in place to help injured workers who’ve been disabled due to their job, whether their disability is permanent or temporary.

 Why Speak With a Lawyer?

 No matter what kind of disability you have, it’s fair to say your life has been changed forever.
-As a result, you need to make sure you receive adequate worker’s comp benefits that will allow you to support yourself, either your entire life or until you find another job.
-To make sure your legal rights are protected right from the start of your claim, it is in your best interests to speak with an experienced workers’ compensation attorney.
-Give us a call 24/7 at (816) 399-3706 for a FREE consultation.
+As a result, you need to ensure you receive adequate worker’s comp benefits that will allow you to support yourself your entire life or until you find another job.
+To ensure your legal rights are protected right from the start of your claim, it is in your best interests to speak with an experienced workers’ compensation attorney.